-A VA student must maintain a cumulative GPA of 2.00 to receive benefits.
-A VA student who fails to maintain a cumulative GPA of 2.00 will be placed on academic probation for two consecutive semesters.
-If at the end of the second semester the student has not attained a cumulative GPA of 2.00, VA benefits will be terminated.
+A VA student must maintain a cumulative GPA of 2.00 and complete at least 67% of the courses attempted within the semester to receive benefits.
+A VA student who fails to maintain a cumulative GPA of 2.00 or earn at least 67% of the courses attempted will be placed on academic probation for two consecutive semesters.
+If at the end of the second semester the student has not attained a cumulative GPA of 2.00 and earned at least 67% of the courses attempted, VA benefits will be terminated.